-- 10. The ISU supported the Committee on Article 5 Implementation by facilitating meetings with expert demining organizations including the HALO Trust on 13 January 2015 with Norwegian People's Aid on 17 February 2015 and with the Mines Advisory Group on 18 February 2015.
-These meeting offered the Committees with an understanding of the challenges currently faced by organizations in the field.
-This also provided an opportunity for the Committee to learn more about the status of mine clearance in States where these organizations are operational. - 11.
-The ISU provided ongoing support to the Committee on Article 5 Implementation in drafting correspondence for the Committee's Chair to States Parties requesting extensions of their Article 5 deadlines, obtaining and compiling expert input on requests received, arranging and preparing background notes for the Committee to meet with States Parties requesting extensions during the 25-26 June intersessional meeting and assisting in the preparations of analysis by soliciting expert input from 11 organization and collating the information received and provide additional support to the committee in their analysis efforts. - 12.
-The ISU supported the Committee on Article 5 Implementation in fulfilling its mandate of presenting preliminary observations at intersessional meetings and final conclusions at Meetings of the States Parities by drafting correspondence for the Committee's Chair to States Parties implementing Article 5 indicating how the Committee intended to proceed in its work as well as to request information necessary for the Committee to carry out its mandate.
-The ISU also supported the Committee by compiling information submitted by States Parties implementing Article 5 in support of the Committee's efforts of completing initial observations and final conclusions. - 13.
-The ISU supported the Committee on Enhancement of Cooperation and Assistance in fulfilling its mandate of presenting preliminary observations at intersessional meetings and final annual conclusions at Meetings of the States Parities by supporting the Committee in its interaction with a number of different organizations including with the other Committees of the Convention, particularly the Committee on the Implementation of Article 5 and the Committee on Victims Assistance. - 14.
-The ISU supported the Committee on Enhancement of Cooperation and Assistance in facilitating meetings with demining organizations including meeting with the HALO Trust on 17 February, Norwegian People's Aid on 17 February, and Mines Advisory Group on 18 February to discuss their challenges in carrying out mine clearance activities.
-The ISU further supported the Committee by facilitating meetings with mine affected States Parties including meetings with Zimbabwe on 17 February and Sudan on 18 February 2015. - 15.
-The ISU Supported the Committee in arranging a meeting between the Committee and the leading mine action donors on 19 February to discuss Maputo Action Plan commitments, specifically the Actions relevant to "international cooperation and assistance" which includes the commitment of States Parties to "enter into partnerships for completion". - 16.
-During the 25-26 June intersessional meeting the ISU supported the Committee in developing a scenario for, preparing and moderating a panel discussion entitled Thematic Discussion on Fostering Partnerships during the plenary featuring a representative of the Permanent Mission of the Netherlands as a donor State, Jordan as a recipient State of Article 5 implementation assistance, a representative from Norwegian People's Aid and a representative from the United Nations Development Programme.
+5 deadlines, arranging and preparing background notes for the Committee to meet with States Parties requesting extensions during the 25-26 June intersessional meetings and assisting in the preparation of analysis by soliciting expert input from 11 organisation and collating the information received and provide additional support to the Committee in their analysis efforts.

+- 13. The ISU supported the Committee on Article 5 Implementation in fulfilling its mandate of presenting preliminary observations at intersessional meetings and final conclusions at Meetings of the States Parities by drafting correspondence for the Committee's Chair to States Parties implementing Article 5 indicating how the Committee intended to proceed in carrying out its work as well as to request information necessary for the Committee to carry out its mandate.
+The ISU also supported the Committee by compiling information submitted by States Parties implementing Article 5 in support of the Committee's efforts of completing initial observations and final conclusions. - 14.
+Following the Fourteenth Meeting of the States Parties, the ISU supported the Committee on Article 5 Implementation by supporting the Committee's efforts to communicate to States Parties which indicated would be requesting extensions in 2016 the process of requesting an extension of their Article 5 deadlines. - 15.
+The ISU supported the Committee on the Enhancement of Cooperation and Assistance in fulfilling its mandate of presenting preliminary observations at intersessional meetings and final conclusions at Meetings of the States Parties by supporting the Committee in its interaction with a number of different organisations including with the other Committees of the Convention, particularly the Committee on Article 5 Implementation and the Committee on Victims Assistance. - 16.
+The ISU supported the Committee on the Enhancement of Cooperation and Assistance in facilitating meetings with demining organisations including meeting with the HALO Trust on 17 February, Norwegian People's Aid on 17 February, and Mines Advisory Group on 18 February to discuss their challenges in carrying out mine clearance activities.
+The ISU further supported the Committee by facilitating meetings with mine affected States Parties including meetings with Zimbabwe on 17 February and Sudan on 18 February 2015. - 17.
+The ISU supported the Committee on the Enhancement of Cooperation and Assistance in arranging a meeting with leading mine action donors on 19 February to discuss Maputo Action Plan commitments, specifically the actions relevant to "international cooperation and assistance" which includes the commitment of States Parties to "enter into partnerships for completion". - 18.
+During the 25-26 June intersessional meetings the ISU supported the Committee in developing a scenario for, preparing and moderating a panel discussion entitled Thematic Discussion on Fostering Partnerships during the plenary featuring a representative of the Permanent Mission of the Netherlands as a donor State, Jordan as a recipient State of Article 5 implementation assistance, a representative from Norwegian People's Aid and a representative from the United Nations Development Programme.